 Figure 6.2-2: Service-based SEAL architecture for digital asset service to support Metaverse services

 The DA server exposes the APIs over the Sda interface to the VAL layer.
 The VAL functions (VAL clients and servers) and the DA client (serving a VAL client) consume the services by interacting on the Sda interface of the DA server.
 The CAPIF can be used by VAL functions to discover the services of the DA server.

+The DAPD server exposes the APIs over the Sdapd interface to the VAL layer and SEAL layer.
+The VAL functions (VAL servers) consume the services by interacting on the Sdapd interface of the DAPD server.

 6.3 Functional elements